obiPlabon/better-social-field-for-directorist/readme.txt

 3. The better social field will automatically replace the default one in your Directorist listing forms.

 == Frequently Asked Questions ==

-Does this plugin replace the Directorist social media field automatically?
+= Does this plugin replace the Directorist social media field automatically? = Yes.
-Yes.
 Once activated, the default social field is replaced by the optimized version.

-Can I limit which social media options are shown?
+= Can I limit which social media options are shown? = Yes.
-Yes.
 You can configure which social networks are available from settings panel. `Directory Listings > Settings > Extensions > Better Social Field`.

-Will it work with my existing listings?
+= Will it work with my existing listings? =
 Yes.
 Your existing social links will continue to work as before — this plugin only changes the UI, not your data.

-Does it support custom themes or styling?
+= Does it support custom themes or styling? = Absolutely.
-Absolutely.
 The field inherits your theme and Directorist’s default styles.

+== Changelog ==
+= 1.0.0 -  26 Oct 2025 =
+- Initial release